Whether on the street or track, how beneficial are frame sliders for your motorcycle?

 Types of Frame Sliders

-(PICTURE OF SIMPLE SLIDER ON BIKE, CUT, AND MOUNT PLACED SLIDER)
+(PICTURE OF SIMPLE ADAPTER SLIDER ON BIKE, CUT, AND MILLED ADAPTER SLIDER)

-CUT-type sliders will require a user to cut a hole on a bike's fairing to allow access to the recommended mounting point.
+"Cut" style sliders will require a user to cut a hole on the bike's fairing to allow access to the recommended mounting point.

 Frame Slider anatomy

-Most quality frame sliders are constructed from a press-fit plastic to metal sleeve and fastened with bold and washer.
+A well made frame slider is constructed from purposeful materials and a tested design.
+A quality frame slider typically takes advantage of multiple materials that offer distinct benefits individually and can work together for ideal protection.
 In order for a slider to perform as intended, it should provide rigid strength while offering enough resistant cushion.
-Effectiveness lies in the balance between the two, absorbing the impact while enduring friction punishment.
+Effectiveness lies in the balance between the two, absorbing the initial impact while enduring friction punishment.

-An all-metal slider will typically endure more friction punishment but will also transfer more impact directly to the frame whereas plastic sliders will wear faster as they skim the ground but will absorb more impact.
-Quality sliders provide motorcycles with the best of both worlds with a design that reduces conflicts in contact points of materials.
+An all-metal slider will typically endure more friction punishment but will also transfer more impact directly to the frame, whereas plastic sliders will wear faster as they skim the ground but will absorb more impact and transfer less shock to the bike.
+Quality sliders provide motorcycles with the best of both worlds featuring a design that marries materials and components together into one working unit.

 (PICTURE OF OUR FRAME SLIDER ON A BIKE)